Akshay96-Cloud/Project-Differential-Machine-Learning-/README.md

    3. Arbitrary function models : Mathematical functions being tested by method1a and method 2.

-   4. Black_Scholes_Model : Black Scholes models holding adjusted and non-adjusted tests.
+   4. Black_Scholes_Model : Black Scholes models holding adjusted and non-adjusted tests for both model1a and mode2.

    5. BS_no_change : no adjustments to d1 and d2